sbslee/pypgx/README.rst

 ===========

 One major input for the Stargzer program is a Variant Call Format (VCF) file, which is a standard file format for storing SNP calls.
-Currently, PyPGx relies on two SNP callers to make VCF files: Genome Analysis Toolkit (GATK) and BCFtools.
-When running PyPGx commands like ``bam2vcf``, you can pick which SNP calling algorithm to use; it is assumed that you already installed the corresponding SNP caller.
+Currently, pypgx relies on two SNP callers to make VCF files: Genome Analysis Toolkit (GATK) and BCFtools.
+When running pypgx commands like ``bam2vcf``, you can pick which SNP calling algorithm to use; it is assumed that you already installed the corresponding SNP caller.